 - providing a common language to discuss safety issues

-Encouraging employees to talk to each other about PPE use, and making your safety observations and goals publicly available to employees will also do wonders in building a culture of PPE use.
+Encouraging employees to talk to each other about PPE, and making your safety observations and goals publicly available to employees will also do wonders in building a culture of PPE use.

-It doesn’t matter how comfortable PPE is if workers are not trained on how and when to wear it.
-It goes without saying that workers should be properly instructed on PPE use.
+It doesn’t matter how comfortable PPE is—whether it’s eye and face protection, head protection, safety shoes, safety gloves, respiratory protection, etc.—if workers are not trained on how and when to wear it.
+It goes without saying that workers should be properly instructed on equipment use.

 But training shouldn’t be limited to when you provide new PPE—you may also need to provide periodic training reminders when workers are transferred to a different department or there is a new hire.